jkh2/pheno-hunter-game/player-manual.md

 # 🌿 Pheno Hunter — Player's Manual

 > You're not a gardener.
 You're a breeder.
-Your job is to hunt elite genetics, stabilize a champion line, and release a cultivar worth $750,000 to the market.
+Your job is to hunt elite genetics, stabilize a champion line, and release a cultivar the market will pay top dollar for.

 ---

 ## The Goal

-Breed a plant that hits **Score 450 or higher** AND has a **Market Value of $750,000+**.
+Breed a plant that hits **Score 450 or higher** AND has a **Market Value of $12,000+**.

-When you hit both thresholds, click **Register Champion** and you win.
+When you hit both thresholds, the Register Champion button will glow gold.
+Click it and you win.

 It takes several generations and smart decision-making to get there.
 Don't expect to win on your first run.

+---

+## The Grow Room

+The grow room is a live canvas rendering of your current seed bank.
+It sits at the top of the left column and updates every time your game state changes.

+Plants render differently based on their actual trait values:
+- **Sativas** stretch tall with a natural lean and wide canopy spread
+- **Indicas** stay compact and squat with thicker stems
+- **High vigor** plants are taller than low vigor plants in the same room
+- **High yield** plants have a wider canopy spread
+- **High resin** plants show trichome sparkle at flower and cure stages
+- The **purple fade** special trait shows as a visible purple tint on the canopy during flowering
+- Buds shift from green to amber/gold at the cure phase

+**Click any plant in the grow room** to select and inspect it.
+A dashed selection box appears with the plant's name, score, and THC value.
+Clicking again deselects.

+The room header shows your current phase and lab level.
+The floor label under each plant shows a shortened name.

 ---